Methodology

 The next useful check is whether premiums and service conditions normalize quickly after an event or remain sticky enough to change route behavior.
 That stickiness often says more about trade disruption than the first headline move.

 To pressure-test this assumption, review Critical Minerals Export Controls Explained: From Gallium to Rare Earths and LNG Shipping Routes and War Risk: What Actually Matters.
-This keeps the war risk insurance explained workflow tied to multi-page evidence rather than single-source interpretation.
+The combined read is usually more decision-useful than treating this page as a stand-alone answer.

 Why It Matters